 Plant-based diets are becoming increasingly popular, with many people turning away from meat and dairy, to get their nutrients from plants instead.
 The benefits are easy to see, given that animal-based foods are notoriously bad for the environment and can be seen as unethical as well.
 So is plant-based cheese good for you?

-There’s also your health to think about.
 Many authors say that dairy foods, including cheese, are bad for you.
 Their high calorie content is thought to contribute to weight gain, while the saturated fat may also increase the risk of obesity and heart disease.

 What about plant-based alternatives?
 Is plant-based cheese good for you?

 It would be great if it were, given there are now plenty of plant-based cheese brands out there.
 Some of them produce amazing products without relying on a single animal-based ingredient.
 However, plant-based cheeses have their own issues too, ones that need considering.

 What Is Plant-Based Cheese Anyway?

 As is the case for milk, plant-based cheese isn’t technically cheese.
 It’s a cheese analog instead – a product that is designed to have a similar flavor and texture to cheese, without using any animal-based ingredients at all.